Adjunct Assistant Professor, Flute Studies

-Mr. Bonner has traveled the country as principal flute of the National Touring Company of Andrew Lloyd Weber's Phantom of the Opera and as flute soloist during the 2005 Tim Janis Ensemble's PBS Tour of America.
-On Broadway in New York, he has performed in the productions of Nine, Fiddler on the Roof, Beauty and the Beast, Mary Poppins and South Pacific and will be flutist with the Broadway production, Rebecca, coming this winter.
+Bonner has traveled the country as principal flute of the National Touring Company of Andrew Lloyd Weber's Phantom of the Opera and as flute soloist during the 2005 Tim Janis Ensemble's PBS Tour of America.
+On Broadway, he has performed in the productions of Nine, Fiddler on the Roof, Beauty and the Beast, Mary Poppins and South Pacific and will be flutist with the Broadway production of Rebecca coming this winter.

-Mr. Bonner holds a bachelor's degree from the Manhattan School of Music and a Professional Studies Diploma from the Cleveland Institute of Music.
-His teachers included some of the most important orchestral principals in the country - Michael Parloff of the Metropolitan Opera, Jeffrey Khaner of the Philadelphia Orchestra, and Joshua Smith of the Cleveland Orchestra.
+Bonner holds a bachelor's degree from the Manhattan School of Music and a professional studies diploma from the Cleveland Institute of Music.
+His teachers included some of the most important orchestral principals in the country — Michael Parloff of the Metropolitan Opera, Jeffrey Khaner of the Philadelphia Orchestra, and Joshua Smith of the Cleveland Orchestra.

 He teaches in the 92nd Street Y's Musical Introduction Series and the New Jersey Symphony's Outreach program.
 He has been a board member of the New York Flute Club since 2006.